incontestability declaration

 Want to Learn More?

 In the Trademarkabilities® Masterclass, we cover the rules about who should be signing applications and declarations carefully.
-If you are new to trademark law and would like to learn more tips and strategies about filing trademark applications and and how to counsel your clients through the process, consider joining our Trademarkabilities® Masterclass.
+If you are new to trademark law and would like to learn more tips and strategies about filing trademark applications and how to counsel your clients through the process, consider joining our Trademarkabilities® Masterclass.
 You learn more about our courses here to enroll or reach out to us for more information.
 Or, you can join our mailing list, and download our free e-guide “5 Tips for Trademark Attorney Success.”